 Symptoms of MCL TearsThe most common symptom following an MCL injury is pain directly over the ligament.
 Swelling over the torn ligament may appear, and bruising and generalized joint swelling are common 1 to 2 days after the injury.
 In more severe injuries, patients may complain that the knee feels unstable, or feel as though their knee may 'give out' or buckle.

 Symptoms of a MCL injury tend to correlate with the extent of the injury.
 MCL injuries are usually graded on a scale of I to III.

 This is an incomplete tear of the MCL.
 The tendon is still in continuity, and the symptoms are usually minimal.
 Patients usually complain of pain with pressure on the MCL, and may be able to return to their sport very quickly.
 Most athletes miss 1-2 weeks of play.

 Grade II injuries are also considered incomplete tears of the MCL.
 These patients may complain of instability when attempting to cut or pivot.
 The pain and swelling is more significant, and usually a period of 3-4 weeks of rest is necessary.

 A grade III injury is a complete tear of the MCL.
 Patients have significant pain and swelling, and often have difficulty bending the knee.
 Instability, or giving out, is a common finding with grade III MCL tears.
-A knee brace or a knee immobilizer is usually needed for comfort, and healing may take 6 weeks or longer.
+A knee brace or a knee immobilizer is usually needed for comfort, and healing may take 10-12 weeks.